Colds, Flu and Covid-19 in the Workplace

 Casual workers don’t get paid sick leave, but they receive a higher rate of pay in the form of a casual loading to compensate for this.

-Casual workers are entitled to take unpaid sick leave.
+Casual workers are entitled to take unpaid sick leave or may be eligible for a COVID-19 disaster payment.

 Some Agreements provide for two single-day absences annually without the need for a medical certificate.